BX

 Scroll

-The new station entrance provides an inviting gateway in to the development; a 13m high mass timber canopy provides a welcoming vista of Station Square and its collection of buildings.
+The new station entrance provides an inviting gateway in to the development; a 13m-high mass timber canopy provides a welcoming vista of Station Square and its collection of buildings.

 Show info

-The new station entrance provides an inviting gateway in to the development; a 13m high mass timber canopy provides a welcoming vista of Station Square and its collection of buildings.
+The new station entrance provides an inviting gateway in to the development; a 13m-high mass timber canopy provides a welcoming vista of Station Square and its collection of buildings.

-The project draws on the design ethos of the wider masterplan, ensuring sustainability and biophilia are part of a unique green arrival experience; hanging planters will cascade down from the canopy giving the sense that the landscape is being drawn up through the building; whilst the 150m3 timber frame aims to minimise the buildings carbon footprint and provide a sleek contemporary architecture.
+The project draws on the design ethos of the wider masterplan, ensuring sustainability and biophilia are part of a unique green arrival experience; hanging planters cascade down from the canopy giving the sense that the landscape is being drawn up through the building; whilst the 150m3 timber frame aims to minimise the buildings carbon footprint and provide a sleek contemporary architecture.

 Location: